 b.
 To identify and document local innovations, innovation processes and innovators among small-scale farmers by enhancing capacities at different levels: community, academe, local government units (LGUs) and NGOs

 d.
-To raise awareness on PID approaches among policymaking and academic institutions.
+To raise awareness on Participatory Innovation Development (PID) approaches among policymaking and academic institutions.

 Major strategy: Tripartite partnership

-Partnerships among NGOs, farmer organizations and local governments to provide rural advisory services.
+Partnerships among NGOs, farmer organisations and local governments are needed to provide RAS.
 Universities involved in agricultural research and development will be part of the network.
 Some guidelines for the Prolinnova–Philippines structure are:

-- The network works with stakeholders from select municipalities where IIRR has ongoing partner local government units such as the municipality of Guinayangan in Quezon province and municipality of Ivisan in Capiz province, in partnership with CCAFS (Climate Change Agriculture and Food Security) and JDC (American Jewish Joint Distribution Committee) respectively.
+- The network works with stakeholders from selected municipalities where IIRR has ongoing partner local government units such as the municipality of Guinayangan in Quezon Province and the Municipality of Ivisan in Capiz Province, in partnership with CCAFS (Climate Change Agriculture and Food Security) and JDC (American Jewish Joint Distribution Committee), respectively.

 The presence of NGOs at the local level is limited.
 Similarly, there is a need for developing a strong lower ring for service agencies: a combination of local NGOs working in partnership with LGUs and local farmer organisations.
 Local-level innovation platforms can be effective mechanism to bring together stakeholders to explore the need to reinvigorate AgNRM in support of food security, nutrition and livelihoods.
-The lack of organisational infrastructure and capacity at the lowest levels (municipalities) could be addressed through a multi-stakeholder initiative aimed at reviving smallholder agriculture (with emphasis on food, nutrition and livelihoods).
-Orientation of government, NGOs, academe and community-based organisations in processes of Participatory Innovation Development (PID), followed by action research on the ground and subsequent outscaling and upscaling could make a difference.
+The lack of organisational infrastructure and capacity at the lowest levels (municipalities) could be addressed through a multistakeholder initiative aimed at reviving smallholder agriculture (with emphasis on food, nutrition and livelihoods).
+Orientation of government, NGOs, academe and community-based organisations in PID processes, followed by action research on the ground and subsequent outscaling and upscaling could make a difference.
 Furthermore, the following strategies will be given emphasis:

-- Capacity building at different levels: local-level farmer groups (not just the formal organisations but informal groups), NGOs and the LGU levels
+- Capacity building at different levels: local-level farmer groups (not just formal organisations but also informal groups), NGOs and the LGU levels

-- Action research at the community level (2 villages per municipality in each of the areas represented by partner NGOs).
-LISF (local innovation support fund) approaches will be used through the resilience-building funds.
-Annual competitions and fairs to portraythe best innovations at the provincial-level events
+- Action research at the community level (two villages per municipality in each of the areas represented by partner NGOs).
+Local Innovation Support Fund (LISF) approaches will be used through the resilience-building funds.
+Annual competitions and fairs will be held to portray the best innovations at the provincial-level events.

 - Video documentation and engagement of local media to share results with the idea of influencing national policy on the value of targeting advisory services at the lower levels.

-The inception phase is characterised by organising the National Coordination Committee (NCC) and equipping the members with the basic concepts and processes necessary to initiate work on the identification of local innovation and the promotion of PID within the framework of Prolinnova.
-This will include orientation and data-gathering activities that would guide the NCC in the establishment of innovation platforms at the local level to advance PID in the Philippines.
+The inception phase is characterised by organising the Coordinating Committee and equipping the members with the basic concepts and processes necessary to initiate work on the identification of local innovation and the promotion of PID within the framework of Prolinnova.
+This will include orientation and data-gathering activities that would guide the Coordinating Committee in setting up innovation platforms at the local level to advance PID in the Philippines.

-- PID Orientation Workshop - a two-day workshop designed to introduce the concept of PID to the wider AR&D community.
-It involves levelling off on the understanding of PID and agreeing on process of identifying existing innovation / innovations in their area.
+- PID Orientation Workshop – a two-day workshop designed to introduce the concept of PID to the wider ARD community.
+It involves levelling off on the understanding of PID and agreeing on a process of identifying existing innovation / innovations in their area.

-- Innovation scoping – using defined criteria, AR&D community identify existing innovations in their area.
-These are showcased in an organised innovations fair at the provincial level.
+- Innovation scoping – using defined criteria, people from the ARD community identify local innovations in their area.
+These are showcased in an organised innovation fair at the provincial level.

-- PID training workshop – a 5-day capacity-building activity aimed at further deepening of understanding on the PID concepts and processes, to prepare the NCC in the conduct of PID.
-The workshop will also provide a venue to discuss issues in developing innovations, particularly in the areas of Rural Advisory Services.
+- PID training workshop – a 5-day capacity-building activity aimed at further deepening of understanding on the PID concepts and processes, to prepare the Coordinating Committee in the conduct of PID.
+The workshop will also provide a venue to discuss issues in developing innovations, particularly in the areas of RAS.

-- Action research on Rural Advisory Support (RAS) – a 2–3 month long action research that gathers baseline information on the status of RAS, factors affecting it etc. Outputs of the research feed into the planning / proposal development.
+- Action research on RAS – action research of 2–3 months to gathers baseline information on the status of RAS, factors affecting it etc. Outputs of the research will feed into the planning / proposal development.